GianfrancoPiazzolla/Charge-Master/README.md

 ### 📉 Charts Tab

-Twelve interactive charts powered by **Chart.js 4.4.1**, all themed to match the active dark/light mode and updated whenever the theme or filter changes.
+Twelve interactive charts powered by **Chart.js 4.4.1**, all themed to match the active dark/light mode and scoped to the **active vehicle profile**.
+Charts update whenever the theme, filter, or active vehicle changes.

 | # | Chart | Type | Description |
 |---|-------|------|-------------|